This post and its photos may contain affiliate links, view our disclosure policy.

 Stop by Kilwins of Petoskey and try their hand-crafted fudge and homemade ice cream.

 For Lunch and Dinner

 There are many local restaurants to eat in the area.
 My favorites include Barrel Back in Walloon Lake, Cafe Sante in Boyne City, City Park Grille and Palette Bistro in downtown Petoskey, and Stafford’s Pier Restaurant in Harbor Springs.
 Fun fact, if you are here during the season for morel mushrooms many of the local restaurants will have morels as part of their menu.

 WHERE TO STAY IN PETOSKEY, MI

 If you’re traveling without littles check-in to Stafford’s Bay View Inn, a lovely inn with incredible rooms and views of the bay.
 Located just a short jaunt from the Gaslight District in downtown Petoskey it’s a great place to call home during your stay.

-There is so much more to do and explore in the area.
 You will easily fill a weekend with fun and adventure in the Petoskey area.
 For more information visit the Petoskey Area Visitors website.